BookOps-CAT/naxos-reconcile/README.md

 Use data from prepped `.csv` files to query WorldCat Metadata API and check if the URL from the record is live.

 #### Options
-`-f`, `--file`: File to get WorldCat results for.
+`-f`, `--file`: File to check for WorldCat records and dead links.
-`-r`, `--row`: The last row that was checked/the row to start the search on.
+`-r`, `--row`: Row to start the search on.
 Default is 0.
 To restart a timed-out search, enter the last completed row.

 #### Process
-1) Queries WorldCat Metadata API for brief bibs using the CID and the /brief-bibs/search/ endpoint.
+1) Queries WorldCat Metadata API for brief bibs using /brief-bibs/search/ endpoint.
 Starts search after row number provided with `--row` arg.
+Query uses mn (Music/Publisher Number) and am (Access Method) indexes.
 2) Checks if URL is live.
 Possible URL statuses:
     - Dead: URL check resulted in 404 error from Naxos website
     - Unavailable: Naxos website lists that item is restricted within US due to copyright